ClickHouse/clickhouse-odbc/README.md

 ## Cloning a Project with Submodules

-Please, note - [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are used in this project.
+Please note - [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are used in this project.

 When you clone such a project, by default you get the directories that contain submodules, but none of the files within them.
 So, in order to build the project, you need either: